intrepica/lambda_deploy/README.md

 * Deletes the {handler}/node_modules dir
 * Runs npm in handlers folder (no production flag)
 * Runs tests from handlers folder
-* Concatenates coverage reports into one file (coverage/lcov.info)
+* Concatenates coverage reports into one file (coverage/lcov.info) to make lambdas appear to be one project

 ### Independent tasks